bp74/StageXL/README.md

-This library provides the Flash API build on top of open web standards (HTML5).
-Developers who build applications with Flash may have noticed that Flash isn't a popular choice for web development anymore.
-Some of you probably think about a migration strategy from Flash to HTML5.
+The dartflash library is intended for Flash developers who want to migrate their projects as well as their skills to HTML5.
+Therefore the library provides the familiar Flash API built on open web standards.
+For an easy transition the library fulfills the following requirements:

-What we try to achieve with dartflash:
+* The library is highly compatible with the Flash API.

-* The library should be highly compatible with the Flash API.
+* The programming language is similar to ActionScript 3.

-* The programming language should be similar to ActionScript 3.
+To meet those requirements the library is built with Googles new programming language called Dart.
+Dart is a class-based, single inheritance, object-oriented language and compiles to efficient JavaScript.

 ## Demo